Benefits of Massage Therapy For Pain Treatment and More

 Massage Therapy for Increased Circulation and Lower Blood Pressure

-By working through muscle groups and creating less tension, Massage Therapists provide patients will increased blood flow through the body.
+By working through muscle groups and creating less tension, Massage Therapists can provide patients with an increased blood flow through the body.
 Fluid retention, cold extremities and tight muscles can be a sign of too much lactic acid in the body, and a decrease in blood flow.
 Lactic acid builds up after intense exercise because of the increased need for oxygen flow through the blood vessels.
 But it can also build up with conditions like heart failure, sepsis and diabetes where blood doesn’t flow as easily through passageways.
 The way to break down lactic acid is to push blood through passages and increase the overall circulation of oxygen throughout the body.
 Massage Therapists will use movements of squeezing and pushing to send blood flowing through the body more steadily.
 The movements allow oxygen to reach muscles, which makes any damaged muscle groups repair rapidly.
 Massages can even help lower blood pressure because of the overall increase in blood flow.
 It is worth considering Massage Therapy for blood pressure treatment.

 Massage Therapy for Rehabilitation from Sports Injuries or Accidents

 Athletes tend to overuse and overwork muscle groups.
-No matter the sport, there also is a risk of injury, which can not only damage the muscle, but also reduce flexibility.
+No matter the sport, there also is a risk of injury, which can not only damage the muscle but also reduce flexibility.
 A Massage Therapist will work to break down any scar tissue that remains around injury areas.
 This also helps the patient increase flexibility levels that may have been disadvantaged from the injury.
 Those who have also been through surgeries to repair injuries can benefit from Massage Therapy in a similar way.
 A Massage Therapist will provide pain treatment to relax the muscles around the surgery area and bring back blood flow to areas that need it to heal and repair.
 Massage Therapists will take into consideration how long it has been since surgery to determine how heavily to massage.
 Accident patients can also benefit from a massage.
 For those who have whiplash, muscle strain or stress headaches, booking a Massage Therapy appointment can help you heal and get you back into your daily routine.

 Massage Therapy for Chronic Pain and Inflammation

 Those who suffer from Chronic Pain Illnesses or Inflammatory Diseases can find relief in Massage Therapy.
 It can be used as a pain treatment that helps release more serotonin, which transmits neurochemical messages through major parts of your body.
 Serotonin levels can affect your digestive tract, blood flow and brain function, and most recently has been discovered as a chemical that can help control pain in the body.
-A Massage Therapist will help the body in production of serotonin.
+A Massage Therapist will help the body in the production of serotonin.
 Chronic pain areas and inflamed joints will see the results.
-Those who suffer from Arthritis, Multiple Sclerosis, Cerebral Palsy, Fibromyalgia and Gout (just to name a few) will feel decrease in pain as a benefit from a single massage, but even more so if they continue with treatments on a regular basis.
-Additionally if you suffer from stress that causes chronic joint pain such TMJ (temporomandibular joint), a massage will not only loosen the muscles around the jaw, but also produce serotonin to help the existing pain.
+Those who suffer from Arthritis, Multiple Sclerosis, Cerebral Palsy, Fibromyalgia and Gout (just to name a few) will feel a decrease in pain as a benefit from a single massage, but even more so if they continue with treatments on a regular basis.
+Additionally, if you suffer from stress that causes chronic joint pain such as TMJ (temporomandibular joint), a massage will not only loosen the muscles around the jaw but also produce serotonin to help the existing pain.